dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-strings.md

 }
 ```

-The context is typically configured in `Startup.cs` with the connection string being read from configuration.
+Then the context is typically configured in `Startup.cs` with the connection string being read from configuration.
 Note the `GetConnectionString()` method looks for a configuration value whose key is `ConnectionStrings:<connection string name>`.
 You need to import the [Microsoft.Extensions.Configuration](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration) namespace to use this extension method.

 ``` csharp
 public void ConfigureServices(IServiceCollection services)